Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 It is powered by RISC-V SiFive U74 Dual-Core 64-bit RV64GC ISA SoC running at 1.5GHz with 4GB/ 8GB LPDDR4 RAM variants and has rich I/O peripherals such as USB 3.0 ports, 40 pin GPIO header, Gigabit Ethernet Connector, Micro-SD card slot and much more.
 BeagleV™ - StarLight also has rich AI features with Neural Network Engine and NVDLA Engine.
 It has onboard audio and video processing capabilities and has MIPI-CSI and MIPI-DSI connectors for video hardware.
 It has wireless capabilities with Wi-Fi and BLE and has a wide software compatibility including support for Fedora.

-You can use Seeed Fusion service to customize BeagleV™ - StarLight according to your application and then move on to mass production.

 ## Features

 - Truly open-source hardware, software and RISC-V open architecture